CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 };
 layer.on('updated', displayNumberOfCities);
 ```
 > Notice how the variable can be accessed directly from the `carto.Viz` object, inside its `variables` array, without the `@` symbol.
-Its content is accessible using `.value`, and this is possible cause the expression has no `properties` related to the features themselves.
+Its content is accessible using `.value`, and this is possible because the expression has no `properties` related to the features themselves.

-You can imagine `layer:updated` event as a kind of `layer:viz-updated` event, notifying you whenever something relevant has changed in the viz attached to the layer.
+You can imagine `layer:updated` event as a "kind of" `layer:viz-updated` event, notifying you whenever something relevant has changed in the viz attached to the layer.

 If you want to reduce the number of current `console.log` entries, to better see the new one, you can remove the previous handler on `map:move` with:
 ```js